 Mass211 has been awarded conditional grants from certain government agencies.
 Payment of these grants is conditional upon certain factors as specified in the grant agreements and Mass211 incurring eligible costs and running its various programs.
-Accordingly, \$1,537,864, representing the remaining balances of these contracts, has not been reflected in the accompanying financial statements as of June 30, 2022.
+Accordingly, \$2,580,013 and \$1,537,864, representing the remaining balances of these contracts, has not been reflected in the accompanying financial statements as of June 30, 2023 and 2022, respectively.
 The remaining balances of these contracts are expected to be recognized as revenue through fiscal year 2024.